 - The key to really cooking mushrooms well is to crank the heat, give them space and leave them alone.
 I cook them in two batches to prevent overcrowding and steaming.
 This, combined with high heat, will give you that gorgeous golden brown, caramelized flavor.
 I find this works especially well with a cast iron pan, but use whatever large sauté pan you’ve got on hand.

-wild mushroom toast with brown butter, ricotta and parsley
+wild mushroom toast

 A simple mushroom toast with creamy ricotta, crispy caramelized wild mushrooms, brown butter and a splash of sherry vinegar.
 Top it with fresh parsley and parmesan for an easy appetizer.